Description

 Wildlife:

-The flowers attract pollinating insects, possibly hummingbirds, and the plant hosts the
+The flowers attract pollinating insects, possibly hummingbirds.

-Common Buckeye butterfly caterpillar.
+This plant hosts the Common Buckeye butterfly caterpillar.

 Toxic / Danger: